canada-ca/accelerators_accelerateurs-aws/README.md

 AWS has developed a project called the AWS Secure Environment Accelerator (ASEA) with the goal to accelerate the GC’s Amazon Web Services (AWS) deployments.
 It can be found at: [https://github.com/aws-samples/aws-secure-environment-accelerator](https://github.com/aws-samples/aws-secure-environment-accelerator).

 The ASEA is a tool designed to help deploy and operate secure multi-account, multi-region AWS environments on an ongoing basis and it enables the GC’s Cloud First direction and support for the GC Digital Standards.
-Also, the ASEA reduces the amount of effort required to meet the 12 GC Cloud Guardrails from 60+ days to less than 3 days.
+The ASEA reduces the amount of effort required to meet the 12 GC Cloud Guardrails from 60+ days to less than 3 days.

 The users of this project will be Government of Canada employees deploying cloud-based workloads.